 Napoli Sotterranea is a perfect destination for tourists interested in history and architecture.
 It offers a unique opportunity to explore the hidden side of Naples and learn about its rich history.
 The underground complex is also an excellent option for tourists who want to escape the heat during the summer months, as the temperature underground is cooler.
 Overall, Napoli Sotterranea is a must-visit destination for anyone visiting Naples.

 The Guanajuato tunnels in Mexico are a fascinating destination for tourists who love history and engineering.
-Also, the underground tunnels are a UNESCO heritage site.
+Also, the underground tunnel is a UNESCO World Heritage Site.
 And are a labyrinthine network of subterranean passageways that run under the city.
 They constructed the tunnels to prevent flooding in the early mining town.

 What is the largest underground city in the United States?

 The largest underground city in the United States is the SubTropolis, which is an artificial cave located just above the Missouri River in Kansas City, Missouri.
-This underground city is 5,100,000 square meters and sits on a 1,100-acre piece of land with limestone deposits dating back to 270 million years ago.
+This underground city is 5,100,000 square meters and sits on a 1,100-acre piece of land with limestone deposits dating back 270 million years ago.
 It started in the 1940s and is the world’s largest underground storage facility.
+As of 2026, it has expanded its role as a major hub for the “Animal Health Corridor” and recently added advanced subterranean cold-storage facilities to support global food and pharmaceutical supply chains.

-SubTropolis is 160 feet beneath the streets and has almost 7 miles of paved roads.
+SubTropolis is 160 feet (ca. 49 m) beneath the streets and has almost 7 miles (ca. 11 km) of paved roads.
 It serves over 1,600 people who report daily to work in different businesses, including record storage, e-commerce, food distribution, and retail manufacturing.
 Surely, the underground complex is highly secure and safe with high-quality ventilation shafts, making it an ideal spot for storing goods and products.

 Due to its sheer size and importance, it has been mentioned as the World’s Largest Underground Business Complex.